godano/cardano-wallet-client/README.md

 The bulk of this client code is generated using [oapi-codegen](https://github.com/deepmap/oapi-codegen), based on the [Open API definition](https://input-output-hk.github.io/cardano-wallet/api/edge/swagger.yaml) of `cardano-wallet`.

 The [wallet package](wallet/) contains the generated client library, along with a few convenience functions and tests.
-A `cmd/godano-wallet-cli` executable is planned as a thin wrapper for the client library.
+[The cmd/godano-wallet-cli package](cmd/godano-wallet-cli/) is thin CLI wrapper for the client library.

 # Using the client library

-A client can be conveniently created using `NewWalletClient`.
-See the `ClientWithResponses` interface for a full list of supported operations.
+A client can be conveniently created using `wallet.NewWalletClient`.
+See the `wallet.ClientWithResponses` interface for a full list of supported operations.

 ```
 client, err := wallet.NewWalletClient()